Victon: 2022: Chronograph, Chaos and Chan's departure

 On January 18, Victon returned with their third single album Chronograph.
 The album included the lead single of the same name and its English version, which is their first song in English.
 The music video for "Chronograph" reached 10 million views within three days, the fastest of the group's music videos to reach that mark.
 The album was also noted for offering a more "environmentally conscious" version of buying the album, where those who purchased the album could order a version that just had the normal inclusions of a physical album, such as photocards, but then also receive a digital version of the album.

 In March, the group released an original soundtrack for the drama Business Proposal titled "You are Mine", with Seungsik, Sejun, and Byungchan participating.

 On May 31, Victon released their seventh mini album Chaos and its lead single "Stupid O'clock".

 On October 11, IST Entertainment announced that Chan would be leaving the group following his DUI charge, and the group will remain with 6 members.

 In October, the group announced their eighth EP Choice, was released November 15.

 2023–2024: Military service and contract ends

 On January 27, Seungwoo became the first member to be discharged from the military.
 Seungsik enlisted in the military on March 20, and after basic training joined the Army Personnel Command's Army Military Music Equipment Battalion.
 On March 31, IST Entertainment announced that Sejun would enter the training center on June 13 and undergo basic military training before serving as an active duty soldier.

 On April 20, IST Entertainment announced that members Byungchan, Hanse, and Subin did not renew their contracts with the agency, while members Seungwoo, Seungsik, and Sejun had their exclusive contract periods partially changed due to their military service, so were still under contract with IST.
 The three remaining members left the label during 2024; Seungwoo's contract ended on November 27, and Seungsik and Sejun ended their contracts on December 17.

+2026: 10th Anniversary

+For their 10th anniversary, the group will have a concert series, 10:Now, with stops in Seoul, Taipei, and Bangkok.